-Change control is an important part of the project management process.
+Change control is a subset of change management and is an essential part of the project management process.
 With the pace of change today, it is almost certain that projects will face the demand for change during their life.
-While change may help ensure the project's alignment with business needs, it is important to consider and approve each change carefully.
+While change may help ensure the project's alignment with business needs, it is essential to consider and approve each change carefully.

 Change control contains five stages:

 - Closing a Change

 There are two documents used during the process:

 - Change Log: used to record all changes requested and decisions made.

 - Change Request Form: used to document details of the change, including the business case.